 Note – the government is aware of the constraints on Medicaid.
 Moreover, you have probably heard about President Trump’s plan to remove some of Medicaid’s services.
 This is an area to pay particular attention to – democrat or republican.
 Expect future changes with Medicaid.
 Your future long-term care options here might be limited.

 There is a real need for long-term care services in your future.
 Maybe not you, but probably your spouse.
 Start to have the discussion.
-Understand the long-term care options.
+Understand the long-term care insurance options.
 Know the advantages and disadvantages of each option.
 Reach out to us if you need assistance.
 Whatever you do, don’t stick your head in the sand and hope for the best.
 Hoping is not planning.

-Feel free to fill out the the contact form below, and we will email you additional customer literature, explaining these options in more detail.
+Feel free to fill out the contact form below, and we will email you additional customer literature, explaining these options in more detail.
 We are here to help and work only in your best interest.